-Let Armishaws do the heavy lifting with a bespoke removals package.
-All our relocations include;
+Let Armishaws do the heavy lifting with a bespoke removals package tailored to your move.

 It’s not just Shepton Mallet removals, Armishaws provide relocation services for anyone moving to and from the surrounding area such as;

 Ask our friendly team for a free, no hassle quote today.

 Schools – You can find the latest Ofsted reports and scores for Shepton Mallet

 Population – In 2011 the government census calculated Shepton Mallet had a population of 10,810.

 Transport – Situated on the A37, Shepton Mallet lies 19 miles to the south of Bath.
 The closest train station can be found 8 miles away at Castle Cary.
 If you’re planning any overseas trips, the nearest airport is Bristol International, approximately 21 miles north.

 News – There is a local news website covering all local events Shepton Mallet Nub.

 If you’re moving to Shepton Mallet you really are in for a treat with a wealth of independent shops to explore.
 Here’s our rundown of the very best;